siran/writing/books/A New Vision Of Money/A New Vision Of Money - 102 The desire to possess.md

 type of attraction that the Course is speaking of.

 In every relationship of attraction, there is a desire to belong.
-You may think of any romatic novel or movie and remember phrases like "make me yours" or "you will be mine."
+You may think of any romantic novel or movie and remember phrases like "make me yours" or "you will be mine."
 You may also think of certain beliefs, like "a family belongs to its own home," or the belief that children belong to their parents.
 The idea of possessing and being possessed is part of our nature.